nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 ### Styling our icons

 And let's add some styles so we can see our icons.
 We will use scoped styling and use the class feather.
-If you look into your svg files you will see that our svgs have the class of feather so we can use this class to style it.
+If you look into your svg files you will see that our SVGs have the class of feather so we can use this class to style it.
 We will also add a preferred and selected class so we know which one has been selected and what is the preferred one.

 ```html{}[components/ColorModePicker.vue]
 <style scoped>